Happy birthday to me. Happy birthday to me. Happy birthday to me… Happy birthday to me!

 *Recipe adapted from my Vegan Carrot Apple Muffins.

-*Nutrition information is a rough estimate for 1 of 12 slices without frosting.
+*Nutrition information is a rough estimate calculated without frosting.